Caring for the Inner Child

 The Healing

-A large part of my work as a Soul Centred Psychotherapist is to support the client to be able to develop a positive inner figure, parent, positive sponsor that can work better for the whole of who they are now, and fulfil the needs of their younger self.
-Over time, this results in the client’s ability to self-soothe and self-care, rather than reject, neglect and forget about their younger selves (also known as the Orphan part) as was done to them by their parents.
+A large part of my work as a Soul Centred Psychotherapist is to support the client to be able to develop a positive inner figure, parent, and positive sponsor that can work better for the whole of who they are now, and fulfil the needs of their younger self.
+Over time, this results in the client’s ability to self-soothe and self-care rather than reject, neglect and forget about their younger selves (also known as the Orphan part) as was done to them by their parents.

 The Ritual

 One of the ways I work with clients to support them in accessing and developing their relationship with their younger self is to introduce the ritual of lighting a candle.
-This is a way of honouring and acknowledging their younger self; the part that didn’t get their needs met.
+This is a way of honouring and acknowledging their younger self, the part that didn’t get their needs met.
 The part that went without.
 The part that wasn’t seen.
 I remember a time in my life when I was attending to my little one and lighting a candle daily.
 It was profound.

 Ritual offers a physical component that allows the experience to become embodied for the client.
 Having a copy of the positive mother messages to take home to read offers another tangible tool to use, and can help the client step into the role of the caring parent to their younger self.
 I encourage the client to have a special place set up for their younger self in the house.
 Have things they might like around them: soft toys, blanket, photo of you as a baby etc. Even yummy food.
-Spending 5-10 minutes a day with your younger self and their needs offers a deep sense of self-soothing and repair that is long lasting and profoundly effective.
+Spending 5-10 minutes a day with your younger self and their needs offers a deep sense of self-soothing and repair that is long-lasting and profoundly effective.

-I find the commitment to acknowledge your younger self-consciously daily in whatever way is right for you can bring about long-lasting changes and establish long lasting positive self-care habits.
-Sometimes it can feel really hard to do and that’s when it’s most needed.
+I find the commitment to acknowledge your younger self consciously daily in whatever way is right for you can bring about long-lasting changes and establish long-lasting positive self-care habits.
+Sometimes it can feel really hard to do, and that’s when it’s most needed.

 Written by: Lindy Spanger Soul Centred Psychotherapist